 Ending a Lease Early

-It is of no significance whether they actually live in the property or not.
+It is of no significance whether they actually live in the real estate property or not.
 Regardless of their physical location, they have a duty to pay the rent due until the lease agreement expires.

 Even though the lease agreement is a legally binding document, there are laws in place that allow for exceptions.
 Under specific circumstances, your tenants can legally move out before their term ends.